gnull/sca-playground/strcmp-attack/README.md

     `rdtcs` x86 instruction.
 * `collect.pl` - Script for running a program multiple times and collecting timestamps provided by it in CSV format.
+* `extend-string.pl` - Script for collecting timestamps for random guesses of a character following known correct prefix.

 ## Examples